meggsimum/here-json2geojson/README.md

 JavaScript library to transform HERE JSON objects to GeoJSON.

+At the moment only a subset of the JSON response types provided by the [HERE REST APIs](https://developer.here.com/api-explorer/rest) is supported.
+This will be extended from time to time.

+#### Disclaimer

 **This is not an official HERE product!**

-At the moment only a few JSON response types provided by the [HERE REST APIs](https://developer.here.com/api-explorer/rest) are supported.
-This will be extended from time to time.
+Be sure to respect the [HERE Service Terms](https://legal.here.com/en/terms/serviceterms/us/) when using their API.

 ## Usage